Subdivisions of Egypt: Post-2011 revolution

 After Mubarak was deposed by the popular uprising of the January 2011, parliament and local councils were dissolved pending the writing of a new constitution.
-The short-lived 2012 constitution and the current 2014 version gave wider local power through more decentralization.
+The interim government dissolved both the Helwan and 6th of October governorates, reincorporating them back into Cairo Governorate and Giza Governorate respectively.
+The short-lived 2012 constitution and the current 2014 version gave wider local power through more decentralisation.

 However, by the end of 2022, these provisions had yet to be implemented, as the government prolonged the process of drafting a new local administration law, leaving LPC seats vacant for over a decade.